Planning your journey

 Car parking is available for patients and visitors, however we recommend that you leave plenty of time to plan your journey as the car park is in high demand.

-Update: Car parking charges for patients and visitors reinstated from 1 December 2020
+Car parking charges for patients and visitors to be reinstated from 1 November 2021

-From Tuesday, 1 December 2020 we reinstated car parking charges for patients and visitors at The Princess Alexandra Hospital.
-Car parking for Blue Badge holders is now free.
+From 1 November 2021, we will be reinstating car parking charges for patients and visitors to The Princess Alexandra Hospital.
+Car parking for Blue Badge holders is free.

-At the start of the coronavirus (COVID-19) pandemic, car parking charges for patients and visitors at hospitals across the country were waived by the government.
-The government has now announced that nationally, funding to support hospitals to do so is to stop.
+At the start of the COVID-19 pandemic, car parking charges for patients and visitors at hospitals across the country were waived by the government.
+Funding to support hospitals to do so has now ceased.

 |Up to 20 minutes||Free|